coconita526/Post-Pandemic-Household-Depression-and-Anxiety-Likelihood-Prediction/README.md

 **Data Exploration and Visualization**

 - Exploratory data analysis (EDA) to gain insights.
-- Creation of interactive dashboards for visualizing key insights.

 **Feature Engineering**

-- Selection of relevant attributes and creation of new features.
+- Selection of relevant attributes and creation of new features
+- Apply techniques like one-hot encoding, label encoding, or ordinal encoding.

 **Predictive Modeling**

-- Development of classification and regression models.
+- Development of classification models.
 - Utilization of ensemble techniques for improved accuracy.

 **Model Evaluation and Validation**